Banner (Australian rules football): History

-With the introduction of fence mounted advertising hoarding, there was no room available for cheer squads banners.
+With the introduction of fence-mounted advertising hoarding, there was no room available for cheer squad banners.
 One of the last VFL games to have banners was the 1982 Grand Final with a long Richmond banner mounted on the MCG Southern and Ponsford Stands.

-By 1984 and 1985 Grand Finals, advertising filled the fence, and although space remained available at Grandstand level, only a few banners were erected.
+By 1984 and 1985 grand finals, advertising filled the fence, and although space remained available at grandstand level, only a few banners were erected.
 In the little space available on the Ponsford Stand, there were no banners erected at the 1986 Grand Final.

 At the raising of Collingwood's 2010 premiership flag in 2011, a re-creation of the banner that read "Collingwood Domination Envy of the Nation" was mounted on the Great Southern Stand.
-Cheer squads also evolved the size of "floggers" - crepe streamers attached to sticks in club colors and waved in support of their team, which were banned in 1978.
+Cheer squads also evolved the size of "floggers"—crepe streamers attached to sticks in club colours and waved in support of their team, which were banned in 1978.

 In 1963, poles were added to the "race" to enable it to be portable, and the woven crepe paper construction was moved from the end of the players race onto the arena playing surface.
-The transition is best shown at the 1963 Grand Final where Hawthorn's race was the older style mounted to the end of the players race, whilst Geelong's race was the newer portable style.
+The transition is best shown at the 1963 Grand Final, where Hawthorn's race was the older style mounted to the end of the players' race, whilst Geelong's race was the newer portable style.
 Typically, cheer squad members held the poles.

 With poles being used, the creation of the race was no longer limited to the size of the players race, and they became incrementally larger throughout the late 1960s.
 Words and messages first appeared on the race sometime between 1966 and 1970.

 Up until the early 1970s a race was not created for every game.
 Because they were cumbersome and tedious to construct, they were reserved only for special occasions, such as finals games and player milestones.
 As cheer squad's funded the costs themselves, not all cheer squads could afford a race each week.